Personal Injury & Real Estate Attorney Melbourne FL Jeffrey Ville

 Florida law requires insurance companies to handle claims fairly, promptly, and in good faith.
 When an insurer unreasonably delays payment, denies a valid claim without justification, or fails to investigate properly, they may be acting in bad faith.
 Bad faith insurance claims can result in additional damages above and beyond your original claim.

-What to Do If Your Insurance Claim Is Denied
+What Should You Do If Your Insurance Claim Is Denied in Florida?

 • Request a written explanation of the denial from your insurer